 Rowan Class

-Spring Term 2026
+Summer Term 2026

 Reading

 To help your child at home, please continue to encourage them to read daily and record their progress in their reading records for the teachers to see.
+Please continue to explore Sora, an excellent online library with so many wonderful books and audio books to read/listen to.

 Writing